intershop/helm-charts/charts/iom/docs/ToolsAndConcepts.rst

 When executing the upgrade process, the standard behavior of Helm is to keep the application always online.
 The different IOM application servers are updated one after another.
 In case of incompatible database changes, this would lead to problems, since one of the following cases is unavoidable: an old IOM application server tries to work with an already updated IOM database or vice versa.

-To overcome this problem, IOM Helm-charts provide the parameter *downtime* (see TODO), which controls the behavior of the upgrade process.
+To overcome this problem, IOM Helm-charts provide the parameter *downtime* (see `Helm parameters of IOM`_), which controls the behavior of the upgrade process.
 If *downtime* is set to *true*, the whole IOM cluster will be stopped during the upgrade process.
 The IOM database will be upgraded first and after that, the IOM application servers are started again.
 This setting should always be used when upgrading to a new IOM version unless stated otherwise.

 Within the context of projects, many changes can be applied to the running IOM cluster without requiring a downtime.
 In this case, the value of *downtime* has to be set to *false* before starting the upgrade process.